anyusernameisokay/acldpy/ReadMe.md

 This Python 3 package assigns letters to indicate statistically significant differences between treatments following pairwise comparisons.
-It strives to be compatiple with all major Python statistics librairies.
+It strives to be compatible with all major Python statistics libraries.

 <strong>acld = agnostic compact letter display</strong>